Shanghai Blues: Plot

-Gwok-man and Aak-suk later find a job to make performance for an advertisement.
-One day when he is performing, Aak-syu happens to pass there in a car.
-Aak-syu wants to meet Gwok-man, but he hurt's her leg when he jumps out of the car.
+Gwok-man and Aak-suk later find a job as street performers to advertise a new gift shop.
+One day when he is performing, Aak-syu happens to come out of this shop where a besotted sugar daddy has been buying her and other young women gifts and demanding kisses in return.
+Gwok-man and Aak-suk's eyes meet; they have a strange moment in which they realise there is a bond between them.
+Aak-syu wants to meet Gwok-man, but she hurts her leg when she jumps out of a car.
 Dang-zai appears at Calendar Queen party, a rich man fuddles her, so the boss can rape her.
 But the wealthy old lady drinks the wine mixed with magic potions by mistake and faints on the bed in the boss's room.
 The drunken Dang-zai falls to the ground, escaped from rape.
 A power failure occurs that night, the boss mistakes the old lady for Dang Zai, and it ends with a farce.
 In the same night, Gwok-man and Aak-syu finally recognize each other.

 When Aak-syu realize that Dang-zai also love Gwok-man, she decides to leave Shanghai.
 At the last moment, Gwok-man catches up with the train, to be together with Aak-syu again.
+Dang-zai, walking away feeling sad about Gwok-man and Aak-syu's departures, meets a young woman who appears to resemble Dang-zai.